This post is also available in: Italian

 The Mass is also our sacrifice in that we join our own offerings to Christ’s.
 First, we offer a sacrifice of praise and thanks.
 “Eucharist means first of all ‘thanksgiving,’” says the Catechism (par.
 1360).
 We thank the Lord for His sacrifice, which is for us and our salvation.
 In the Eucharistic Prayer, a long prayer of thanks to the Father uttered toward the middle of every Mass, the celebrant speaks for us all.
 He thanks God for the creation of the world and for its goodness; he prays in thanksgiving for salvation history, for the whole human race is offered salvation through Jesus’ coming, death, and Resurrection.

 During the Eucharistic Prayer, I always silently add in thanks for my personal blessings.
 I think of the natural blessings of home and work, of food on the table and the health of my family.
 I also thank God for my own salvation history, especially for plucking me out of danger I was heading into as a teenager — a journey that led many of my friends into drug and alcohol abuse.
-I thank God for bringing me together with a woman who loves Him and loves me, and for having kept us faithful to Him and each other for many years.
+I thank God for bringing me together with my wife Susan, a woman who loves Him and loves me, and for having kept us faithful to Him and each other for many years.
 I thank Him for our own family’s salvation history.

 If you haven’t already established the habit of adding your personal expressions of gratitude to the priest’s Eucharistic Prayer, try it next time you’re at Mass.
 It’s a very appropriate mode of participating in that part of the Eucharist.

 But our Eucharistic sacrifice involves more than offering thanks for what God has done.
 It means offering ourselves in response to His self-gift.
-Note what Paul says in his letter to the Romans: “I appeal to you therefore, brethren, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship” (Rom 12:1).
+Note what Paul says in his letter to the Romans: “I appeal to you therefore, brethren, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship” (Romans 12:1).

 In a way, this is what the animal sacrifices of the Old Testament symbolized.
 Animals were very precious to the Israelites, and only the best were considered worthy for offering to God.
 These unblemished, perfect, animals represented — even substituted for — the life of the person who offered them.
 Sacrificing them was a sign of the worshiper’s complete gift of self to the Lord.